jianyaoang/UIColor-Swift-Extension/README.md

 A UIColor Extension written in Swift for convenience purposes.

 This extension: <br>
-1. Saves your time from converting Hex codes to RGB colors manually
+1. Saves your time from converting Hex codes to RGB colors manually <br>
-2. Gives you more access to more standard or sophisticated colors
+2. Gives you access to more standard or sophisticated colors with much convenience

-How to use this extension file: <br>
-1. Drop this extension file into your Swift project <br>
-2. Use it!

 <br>
 <h2>How to use:</h2>
 1. Drop this extension file into your Swift project